 The Office of Community Partnerships worked with the Howard County Coalition to End Homelessness to update and further the work of the 2010 Plan.
 The title of the new plan, The Path Home, refers to the Coalition’s goals to strengthen the Coordinated Entry System – the path – to allow clients to return to stable, sustainable housing.
 It is a five-year strategic plan to end homelessness in Howard County, and will be implemented by the Coalition through annual action plans to ensure that homelessness is rare, brief and nonrecurring.
 “The Path Home” has been developed in partnership with the Coalition to End Homelessness Board (CoC) with input from: the State of Maryland Department of Housing & Community Development, The National Alliance to End Homelessness, various Howard County Departments and Offices, and the community-wide Coalition to End Homelessness.

-If you have questions related to The Path Home, please contact: The Office of Community Partnerships at 410-313-6400 (voice/relay) or send written correspondence to:
+If you have questions related to The Path Home, please contact: The Office of Community Partnerships at 410-313-6400 (voice/relay)

 The DCRS Office of Community Partnerships contracted the National Alliance to End Homelessness to conduct an assessment and analysis of our homeless response system and provide actionable recommendations for system improvements.
 The assessment was requested to address the lack of system flow in our current homeless response system.
 Recommendations from this assessment will be used to support the implementation of the county’s updated plan to end homelessness, The Path Home.